awsdocs/vm-import-export-user-guide/doc_source/vmexport.md

 # Exporting an Instance as a VM Using VM Import/Export<a name="vmexport"></a>

-Exporting a VM is useful when you want to deploy a copy of an Amazon EC2 instance in your on\-site virtualization environment\.
+Exporting as a VM is useful when you want to deploy a copy of an Amazon EC2 instance in your on\-site virtualization environment\.
 You can export most EC2 instances to Citrix Xen, Microsoft Hyper\-V, or VMware vSphere\.

 **Note**
 If you're using VMware vSphere, you can alternatively use the AWS Connector for vCenter to export a VM from Amazon EC2\.
 For more information, see [Exporting a Migrated Amazon EC2 Instance](https://docs.aws.amazon.com/amp/latest/userguide/migrate-vms.html#export-instance) in the *AWS Management Portal for vCenter User Guide*\.